Armel Le Cléac'h: Biography

-Armel Le Cléac’h spent his childhood sailing in the Morlaix bay and started competing in Optimist-class dinghies at eight years old.
+Armel Le Cléac’h was born on 11 May 1977 in Saint-Pol-de-Léon.
+He spent his childhood sailing in the Morlaix bay and started competing in Optimist-class dinghies at eight years old.
 He later joined the Finistère team before competing in the 420 class and sailing in the Solitaire du Figaro.

 In Saint-Pol-de-Léon, Le Cléac’h attended the Collège Sainte Ursule, then obtained a scientific baccalauréat in the lycée du Kreisker.
 Later, he takes an engineering course in IUT Mesures physiques in Lannion and joins the 3rd year in the INSA de Rennes in Sport Excellence class, which allows him to balance sailing training and engineering classes during 3 years.

 Sailing career

 Le Cléac’h began his professional sailing career in 1999.

 He was the IMOCA world champion in 2008 and French champion in single-handed yacht race in 2003, he notably won the Solitaire du Figaro twice (2003 et 2010), the Transat AG2R in 2004 and 2010 and the Single-Handed Trans-Atlantic Race in 2016.
 He finished second in the Vendée Globe, during the 2008-2009 (first participation) and 2012-2013 editions (second participation).
-Cléac’h won the Vendée Globe 2016-2017 with a record of 74d 3h 35' 46" with Banque Populaire VIII designed by Verdier/VPLP design.
+Cléac’h won the Vendée Globe 2016–2017 with a record of 74d 3h 35' 46" with Banque Populaire VIII designed by Verdier/VPLP design.